Swine Flu (cont.)

 Viewers share their comments

 Swine Flu - Concerns and Risks Question: Are you concerned about contracting swine flu?
 Has it affected your travel plans?

 Swine Flu - Symptoms and Signs Question: What symptoms and signs did you experience with swine flu?

-Swine Flu - Treatments Question: What treatments did you experience with your Swine Flu?
+Swine Flu - Treatment Question: What treatment did you receive for swine flu?